Reform Physiotherapy and Pilates Malahide

 Anne also has several years of experience working with adults and children with disabilities in Enable Ireland, and St. Michael’s House.
 She loves working to empower people to live as independently as possible, and improving their quality of life.

 Anne is fully qualified STOTTS Pilates instructor.
 Being a keen Pilates enthusiast herself, she has a passion for teaching Pilates to help people recover from musculoskeletal conditions, and improve their posture.

 She has completed pre and post natal Pilates training, and Reformer Pilates training.
 She has also completed many post graduate training courses including Dry Needling, and Orthotic Prescription.
 Anne is constantly up-skilling, and enjoys keeping up to date with current Physiotherapy evidence to ensure accurate diagnosis and effective treatment.

-Jennifer sees people for Physiotherapy initial assessments, hands-on Physiotherapy treatments, Clinical Pilates, and is known to give the best Sports Massages in the clinic!
+Jenny sees people for Physiotherapy initial assessments, hands-on Physiotherapy treatments, Clinical Pilates, and is known to give the best Sports Massages in the clinic!